dpguthrie/yahooquery-streamlit/README.md

 # Yahooquery Streamlit
-This repo contains the code for the demo for the [yahooquery](https://github.com/dpguthrie/yahooquery) python package.
+This repo contains the code for the demo of the [yahooquery](https://github.com/dpguthrie/yahooquery) python package.

-You can view the demo at [here](https://yahooquery-streamlit.herokuapp.com/)
+You can view the demo [here](https://yahooquery-streamlit.herokuapp.com/)